Open-Transactions/protocol-docs/content/doctypes/notaryMessage.md

 ### Elements and attributes

 * Attribute `nymID`: Identifier.
 The Nym which made the request.
-* Attribute `serverID`: Identifier.
+* Attribute `notaryID`: Identifier.
 The ID of the responding Notary.
 * Attribute `requestNum`: Integer.
 Same as in the request.
 * Attribute `success`: Boolean.
 Indicates whether request was successful.
 * Element `inReferenceTo`: Armored text.
 The original request.